+• Enterprise Infrastructure:

-- Enterprise Infrastructure: - Certification Authorities-Keyfactor Command has been built from the ground up to make it easier to operate organizational PKIs.
+- Certification Authorities-Keyfactor Command has been built from the ground up to make it easier to operate organizational PKIs.
 This allows you to benefit from Keyfactor Command's extended features around Microsoft CA capabilities such as certificate templates, enrollment and recovery agents, and private key recovery.
 Keyfactor Command's integration with EJBCA provides support for capabilities such as certificate profiles, end entity profiles, enrollment, and revocation. - Identity Providers-Keyfactor Command relies on an identity provider to support authentication to the Management Portal and the Keyfactor API and supporting group memberships for Keyfactor Command role assignments.
 Historically, the product has been integrated with Microsoft Active Directory, using AD for Microsoft CA and certificate template enumeration and for the inclusion of AD account attributes in the content of issued certificates.
 With the release of Keyfactor Command version 11.0, support for identity providers expands beyond Active Directory.
-Users may choose between Active Directory and Keyfactor Identity Provider, with the latter opening the option to federate to any OAuth 2.0 compliant identity provider (e.g. OKTA, Ping Identity).
+Users may choose between Active Directory and an open authorization (OAuth) 2.0 compliant identity provider with a complete implementation of the OpenID Connect (OIDC) protocol including the Keyfactor-provided Keyfactor Identity Provider.